rayofsunshinesha/QWI/README.md

 # Reference:

-If you want to learn qwi concept, [qwi 101](https://lehd.ces.census.gov/doc/QWI_101.pdf) is a complete documentation.
+If you want to learn the qwi concept, [qwi 101](https://lehd.ces.census.gov/doc/QWI_101.pdf) is a complete documentation.
 For a jump start, we suggest starts with page 10 graph.

-If you want to check out the qwi data for each state, [qwi explore](https://qwiexplorer.ces.census.gov/static/explore.html#x=0&g=0) provide the tool to download data.
+If you want to check out the qwi data for each state, [qwi explore](https://qwiexplorer.ces.census.gov/static/explore.html#x=0&g=0) provides the tool to download data.

-Citation: